CliveRBird/CentrelinkDataServicesWeather/README.md

 * Test first
 * Red, Green, Refactor (RGR)

 Describe each software feature as a story.
 That story has a title, description, acceptance criteria and story points.
 Firstly, design all the necessary class structures from a client (a caller) perspective.
 Secondly, write all the unit tests.
 Thirdly, write the implementation code.
 Fourthly, RGR until green for all unit tests.
 Move onto next feature and repeat process.
+For each identified dependency, create a test double in either a stubbed or mocked format.
+Only use a single test double style across the entire solution.

 All the elements are present.